 Newmarket Union workhouse was erected in 1837 on the north side of Exning Road in Newmarket.
 Built in white brick with slate roofs, it was designed by William P Roote who was also responsible for the union workhouses at Newport Pagnell and Leighton Buzzard.

 The location and layout of the workhouse are shown on the 1901 map below:

 Its plan consisted of four two-storey ranges forming a rectangle, with the inner courtyard divided in two by single-storey passageways meeting at a central administrative block.
 A small infirmary lay at the north-east of the main building.

 In 1846, Newmarket workhouse was the subject of a famous verse-letter to his sister by James Reynolds Withers.

-On July 13th, 1904, King Edward VII visited the workhouse, possibly the first — or even only ever — such visit by a British monarch.
+On July 13th, 1904, King Edward VII visited the workhouse, one of the few such visits by a British monarch.
 One small incident that was reported in the press took place in the men's ward.
 A bed-bound stable lad named John Watts who was suffering from consumption (tuberculosis of the lungs) was asked by the King whether he could play a mandolin which lay nearby.
 The young man, an orphan, was too confused to answer.
 However, the workhouse master said he thought the boy would like to try and play 'God Save the King' on the instrument.
 'With a kindly smile and word which set the little fellow at ease his Majesty bade hint do his best, and he stood bareheaded by the sick bed while the lad essayed the task.
 The King delighted the lad by saying he had played very well.'

-The Newmarket workhouse later became the White Lodge Hospital but the site has now been redevloped for residential use.
+The Newmarket workhouse later became the White Lodge Hospital but the site has now been redeveloped for residential use.